 Climate Change, Privilege, and Consciousness

 S.D.
-Bechtel Jr. Foundation - With Dr. Matthew Kolan and artist/educator Kaylynn Twotrees, I am constructing a framework to bring into the climate-change conversation those people whose voices have so far been unheard.
+Bechtel Jr. Foundation - With Dr. Matthew Kolan and artist/educator Kaylynn Twotrees, I constructed a framework to bring into the climate-change conversation those people whose voices have so far been unheard.
 Who is shaping this conversation, and how is it being packaged and disseminated?
 Who gets to participate, who is experiencing the impact of climate changes through loss, and who is engaging with the changes through information?
 For those individuals and groups who wish to communicate their experience of a changing planet, we will provide a structure for framing their issues, expressing their ideas, and proposing solutions, as well as leveraging that dialogue into full participation in the climate-change debate.
-Our work will be focused on New Orleans, Detroit and Oakland, CA.

 The Great Dismal Swamp

-American University/National Endowment for the Humanities - I am part of team of investigators taking part in The Great Dismal Swamp Landscape study in Virginia.
-In particular, I will be responsible for constructing a narrative about race and environment in the region.
+American University/National Endowment for the Humanities - I was part of team of investigators taking part in The Great Dismal Swamp Landscape study in Virginia.
+In particular, I was responsible for constructing a narrative about race and environment in the region.

-Finney, C. 2013.
-Black Faces, White Spaces: African Americans and the Great Outdoors.
-UNC Press (forthcoming).
+Finney, C. 2014.
+Black Faces, White Spaces: Reimagining the Relationship of African Americans to the Great Outdoors.
+UNC Press (May 2014).